ENGL& 236: Creative Writing I

 Course Content Outline

-1. The course involves an exploration of different elements of effective creative writing, with specific focus on the unique features of each genre being taught.
+1. The course involves an exploration of fiction, creative non-fiction, poetry, and/or other categories of creative writing, with specific focus on the unique features of each genre being taught.

 2. For each of these elements, students will:

-3. perform and share regular in-class, “low stakes” writing exercises that allow for individual practice of these techniques
+3. Complete and share regular in-class, writing exercises that allow for individual practice of these techniques.

 5. Repeat the above for each of the genres of creative writing being taught.

-3. Students will also be required to create a portfolio of works created within the course.
-The work is not expected to be perfect, but each section of work should have polished pieces and works in progress.
+3. Students will be required to create a portfolio of works created within the course.
+Each section of work should have polished pieces and works in progress.